xodio/xod/docs/tutorial/data-types-and-conversions/README.md

 ![Pot and LED patch](./pot-led.patch.png)

-We use `pwm-output` from `xod/core` to provide a PWM signal to our LED.
+We use `pwm-write` from `xod/gpio` to provide a PWM signal to our LED.
 The `DUTY` input defines the duty cycle.
 The value 0.0 denotes the always-low signal (LED is off), 0.33 is for a 33% cycle (one-third of full brightness), 0.5 is for 50% brightness, etc. up to 1.0 for the always-high signal when the LED is 100% on.

-Be sure to set the `PORT` input value to 3 with Inspector.
+Be sure to set the `PORT` input value to D3 with Inspector.

-Next we use `analog-input` from `xod/core` to read values from the potentiometer.
+Next we use `analog-read` from `xod/gpio` to read values from the potentiometer.
 Read values are available on its output `VAL` and take the value 0.0 for one of the potentiometer's limits, 1.0 for the other, and fractional values for anything between them.

-For the `PORT` value on the `analog-input`, use value 14 which corresponds to pin A0 on the board.
+For the `PORT` value on the `analog-read`, use value 14 which corresponds to pin A0 on the board.

 <div class="ui segment">